 I think we all have to try really hard to push to close this gap and to give everyone a chance to catch up.

-This may sound idealistic, but I really think, from my experience in this research, that there’s a lot that can be done.
+This may sound idealistic, but I really think, from my experience in this research, there’s a lot that can be done.

 I’m probably not as pessimistic as others – although the current political issues we have in this world are probably to a large extent caused by this gap between media literacy and the forces that manipulate the messaging.
 The more people we can enable to work with data, to become information and data literate, the more we can facilitate this.
 Through esports and games in general, but also through areas of science and learning, I think there’s some exciting stuff that’s going to happen in the next decade.

-This Article originally appeared in the August 2018 issue of FEED magazine.
+This article originally appeared in the August 2018 issue of FEED magazine.